Cisitalia: Grand Prix

 The D46's success led Dusio to consider a more ambitious project - a single seater, Grand Prix car.
-Ferry Porsche, the son of Ferdinand Porsche was commissioned to design the car, his work resulting in the highly innovative but technically complex Cisitalia 360.
-With a mid engined layout and four wheel drive, the Type 360 turned out to be far too expensive for Dusio to build to the extent of almost bankrupting his company.
+Ferry Porsche, the son of Ferdinand Porsche, was commissioned to design the car.
+His work resulted in the highly innovative but technically complex Cisitalia 360.
+With a mid-engined layout and four-wheel drive, the Type 360 turned out to be far too expensive for Dusio to build, to the extent of almost bankrupting his company.